 An organizer is distinct from an LLC member in that a member is defined as an owner of the LLC and an organizer merely facilitates the technical formation of the LLC.

 What Role Does an Organizer Fill?

 LLC’s are required to have at least one organizer to set up the business.
-This party is signing on to take responsibility for the formation documents filed with the state and to ensure that they are compliant with the state’s requirements.
+This party is signing on to take responsibility for the formation process and that documents filed with the state and to ensure that they are compliant with the state law.
 The organizer’s name and basic contact information will be included in the documents and they may act as a point of contact with the state until the Articles of Organization are approved.
 This means if any issue arises with the information contained in the document, the state agency, such as the Secretary of State, may call the organizer to clarify or correct the information.

-The organizer owes no other responsibility or duties to the LLC other than in relation to the filing of the documents.
+The organizer owes no other responsibility or duties to the LLC entity other than in relation to the filing of the documents.
 A party operating solely as an organizer will not be named in the LLC’s Operating Agreement.
 The Operating Agreement is different than the formation documents and essentially describes the management structure of the LLC, responsibilities of members, voting structure, and profit division.
-Since the role of the organizer ends once the LLC is formed, there is no reason for him or her to be mentioned in the Operating Agreement unless a member acted as the organizer.
+Since the role of the organizer ends once the Limited Liability Company is formed, there is no reason for him or her to be mentioned in the Operating Agreement unless one of the LLC members acted as the organizer.
 However, in some states, organizers may participate in the drafting of the Operating Agreement.
 Some states also allow organizers to serve as the initial registered agent for the new LLC and receive legal process on behalf of the entity.

 Who Can Serve as an Organizer?